Just sit down and waste your day! :)

 The Outer Limits (1963-1965, 1995-2002)

 By Leslie Stevens, but with tons of different writers (ranging from Harlan Ellison to George R. R. Martin).
 Perhaps the most classic sci-fi anthology series, and an old rival to The Twilight Zone.
-It got some new seasons in the 90s - although not as charming as its black and white predecessor, there are still some very interesting episodes here and there.
+It had some new seasons in the '90s - although not as charming as its black and white predecessor.

-But I really think it suffers from using a 44min format instead of a 22min, like The Twilight Zone.
-Most episodes have short concepts, but to fill the whole air time they end up repeating the same tropes of love triangle, the nurturing wise man, the envious and backstabbing friend, etc, all with no relevance to the story.
+But I really feel like it suffers from using a 44min format instead of a 22min, like The Twilight Zone.
+Most episodes have short concepts, but to fill the whole airtime they end up repeating the same tropes of love triangle, the nurturing wise man, the envious and backstabbing friend, etc, all with no relevance to the story.

-It got a comic book series that ran from 1964 to 1969, the very definition of generic sci-fi pulp.
+It had a comic book series that ran from 1964 to 1969, the very definition of generic sci-fi pulp.

 By Nathaniel Halpern.
 A whole sci-fi series based on illustrations by Simon Stålenhag, it follows several characters on a small town that is connected to the Loop, a machine that explores the mysteries of the universe.
 A bunch of weird technologies and mysterious stuff ends up falling all around the place but it's just another day for its residents.